-- We continued to evaluate the impact on each pupil at the end of each term through rigorous Pupil Progress Meetings and use of NFER age standardised assessments and this indicates a good level of progress as referred to in our Ofsted Inspection Report - The continuing impact of the COVID pandemic on children in receipt of Pupil Premium was monitored and actions put in place as necessary.
-We used PASS information to identify pupil needs and ensured interventions and support were provided there is evidence in terms of engagement and attendance which illustrates the effectiveness of these approaches - The Pupil Premium expenditure will be monitored against the Teaching and Learning review, 'Catch Up Spending' and Pupil Progress Meetings.
-Through the use of NFER Confidence bands we have identified individual progress and attainment. - NFER and other Data analysis showed improvement in outcomes for disadvantaged children. - Evaluation focused on academic gains and pupils' self-confidence has developed as a consequence of the interventions and programmes which aim to raise progress. - Significant improvement in attendance and engagement is evident with PP children and their disposition and attitude to learning as documented by the work of the Pastoral Manager/Attendance Lead.
+- We continued to evaluate the impact on each pupil at the end of each term through rigorous Pupil Progress Meetings and use of NFER age standardised assessments and this indicates a good level of progress - The continuing impact of the COVID pandemic on children in receipt of Pupil Premium was monitored and actions put in place as necessary.
+We used PASS information to identify pupil needs and ensured interventions and support were provided there is evidence in terms of engagement and attendance which illustrates the effectiveness of these approaches - The Pupil Premium expenditure was monitored against the Teaching and Learning review, and Pupil Progress Meetings. - Through the use of NFER Confidence bands we have identified individual progress and attainment. - NFER and other Data analysis showed improvement in outcomes for disadvantaged Children in all years - Evaluation focused on academic gains and pupils' self-confidence has developed as a consequence of the interventions and programmes which aim to raise progress. - Evidence of targeted interventions can be seen in the use of the intervention monitoring forms - Improvements in language development